-The Japanese question word for 'when' is itsu (いつ).
-It’s important to remember that this is only used as a question word, however, you can't use it as a conjunction because they are expressed in different words, and that 'when' needs a different grammar structure since it isn’t a question word.
+The Japanese question word for ‘when’ is itsu (いつ).
+It’s important to remember that this is only used as a question word, however, you can’t use it as a conjunction because they are expressed in different words, and ‘when’ needs a different grammar structure since it isn’t a question word.

 Example: いつ帰りますか？ (Itsu kaerimasu ka?)